OGGM/oggm/docs/index.rst

 Video presentation
 ^^^^^^^^^^^^^^^^^^

-If you are new to OGGM would like a short introduction, here is a 15' presentation from April 2020:
+If you are new to OGGM and would like a short introduction, here is a 15' presentation from April 2020:

 .. raw:: html